Where to get information. Driver's Licensing.

 It is very difficult for the amateur sidecarist (and plenty of experienced sidecarists!) to know how tire pressures really change feel/handling/etc. ...and, I've never come up with what I personally consider a good series of explanations that might work for all, or a majority.
 It is usually easier to specify the sidecar tire pressure; rear tire is less difficult, but the front is problematical.
-I think most GUESS at pressures, or, just use what 'somebody' recommended.
+I think most GUESS at pressures, or, just use what somebody recommended.
 Often that means way high or way low.
 Handling is affected in several ways by tire pressures.
 Changing tire pressures can affect other alignments.
 I wish there were some hard and fast rules.
 I've certainly thought about this a fair amount.
 I'm open to suggestions!

 8. If the tug rear wheel lifts off the ground on turns away from the chair, one should pay attention to possibly having a too large average or available suspension movement.
 Long throw soft comfy rear suspensions on the tug are NOT good for most sidecarists.
 The old-fashioned plunger suspensions were really good for sidecaring.
 Once lift is too much on the rear of the tug, things can fast get out of control irreversibly.
 A fairly well increased stiffer spring is often a better choice where rear suspension is concerned ...this tends to lower the possibility of nosing-over the hack.
-This becomes even more important, particularly the brisk driver, with a small sidecar wheel lead.
+This becomes even more important, particularly the brisk driver, with a smaller sidecar wheel lead.

 9. Use normal weight in the sidecar, placed at the normal area, when doing setup and testing.
 That means that if the normal weight is 40# of tools in the trunk and a 180# person on the seat, and maybe with gasoline in an auxiliary tank and a battery in the trunk, all that needs duplication during testing, with weights, or the real thing.

 10. If the Wheel Lead is increased ...especially if considerably ...not only must reversal be considered, but it is usually a good idea to use less toe-in (within reason).
 Excessive wheel lead will give pulling to the left, and be harder to turn right or left.
 You can also expect heavy tire wear.
 The combination of car tires on the tug and considerable wheel lead, will give heavy handling (but very stable too, at least usually).
 My own K1100LT-EML-EZS rig is somewhat like that: heavy handling, follows rain grooves, very stable though.
 Car tires, 13" lead, 5/16" toe-in.
-Even so, I may increase the toe-in a bit, in the future.

 11. Too little toe-in usually requires too much lean-out ...and front braking is then poorer too.